zoozoo-sec/zoozoo-sec.github.io/blogs/PwningWasm-BreakingXssFilters/index.md

             engine and checked for type/ bounds, there are no writable return addresses lying around that you can clobber to build a ROP chain.
         </p>
         <p>
-            Put another way: the classic exploit story — overflow something, overwrite a return address, jump into shellcode or gadgets — doesn’t fit the WASM model.
-The attack surface shifts.
-Instead of raw pointer manipulation and code injection, attackers must look at logic bugs inside linear memory, misuse of function tables (unchecked indices), or unsafe JS ↔ WASM glue code to escalate or leak behavior.
-It’s still exploitable in interesting ways, but the mindset and techniques are different.
+            <code>TL;DR:</code> Classic memory exploits like overflowing a return address don’t work in WASM.
+Attackers focus on logic bugs in linear memory, unsafe function table use, or insecure JS↔WASM interactions to cause leaks or escalate behavior—exploitable, but with a different mindset and techniques.
         </p>
     </div>
     <div id="attack-surface" class="section-content">